MartinArmstrongAU/CP3407_Group_Project/initial_iteration_plan.md

-* NOTE: We are aware that we are supposed to start with an initial first pass velocity of 0.7 (instead of 1.0), however, we are assuming and expecting that a third working developer (Cobey Smith) is going to join our team (and contribute) at some point during the first iteration (but we are not sure exactly when and as a result, we have guessed/estimated that she will contribute about 30% which is why we increased the velocity by 30% from 0.7 to 1.0).
+* NOTE: We are aware that we are supposed to start with an initial first pass velocity of 0.7 (instead of 1.0), however, we are assuming and expecting that a third working developer (Cobey Smith) is going to join our team (and contribute) at some point during the first iteration (but we are not sure exactly when and as a result, we have guessed/estimated that she will contribute about 30% which is why we increased the initial velocity by 30% from 0.7 to 1.0).

 ## First Iteration (20 calendar days = 40 working days):